Colorado Tension Headache Treatment

 if you regularly experience TTH you should schedule an appointment with

 a medical professional for treatment.
 While over the counter pain relievers

 can be an effective treatment in the short term, many people with chronic

 TTH end up overusing them and end up dealing with Medication Overuse Headaches

 At the Interventional Headache Center of Colorado, we strive to both prevent

 headaches and mitigate pain when they do occur.
 We create customized,

 therapeutic treatment plans tailored to a patient’s individual needs.

 Contact us today at 917-221-9451 to schedule an appointment for Tension-Type

-Headache Therapy at one of our clinics in Loveland, Boulder, or Greeley.
+Headache Therapy at one of our clinics in Loveland, Thornton, or Greeley.